kopyl/instagram-downloader/README.md

 - Video downloads
 - Pictures downloads
 - Ads downloads
+- Stoys downloads
+- Carousel posts downloads
 - History of downloads
-- Downloads with Share Extension (Share to -> Instagram dl)
+- Downloads with Share Extension (Share to -> Reelsaver)
 - Copy clean URL to clipboard (withotut garbage parameters like ?igsh=XXX)
 - Save first video frame to photos (useful when a picture was uploaded as a video with some music)